 Because preventive maintenance is a long-term initiative, you’ll want to develop a three- to five-year plan for your facility and its primary components.
 According to respondents who participated in the Grainger survey, the most critical areas of an older building are:

 - Electrical (71%)

 - Lighting (59%)

-For each of these five areas, you’ll want to develop a preventive maintenance checklist that also encompasses predictive maintenance (knowing what’s going to happen before it happens) and ongoing inspection activities (to ferret out any potential problem areas).
+For each of these five areas, you’ll want to develop a preventive maintenance checklist that also encompasses predictive maintenance (conducting maintenance based on previous experience and knowing what could potentially go wrong) and ongoing inspection activities (to ferret out any potential problem areas).
 The plan should:

 - Identify maintenance actions on important equipment

 - Incorporate those actions into the preventive maintenance program activities that provide the greatest benefit (and within the available budget)

 - Minimize corrective and breakdown maintenance

 A preventive maintenance program should be well defined, periodically reviewed, and adjusted as necessary.
 To help ensure proper implementation, procedures should be written in sufficient detail for each piece of equipment in the program.